 For many years, FTP was the best solution for transferring large files.
-While FTP is still useful, it’s also showing its age.
-There are modern alternatives to an FTP server that are easier to set-up, more secure, and faster.
+While using an FTP connection is still useful, it’s also showing its age.
+There are modern alternatives to an FTP server that are easier to set up, more secure, and faster.

 But if you have no choice in using an FTP server, then this article is for you.

-Learn how to set-up and FTP server below.
+Learn how to set up an FTP server and give your collaborators FTP access below.

 Easy and Secure File Transfer